history of gorkha durbar nepal

 Gorkha Durbar Nepal, also known as Gorkha Palace, is not just some ancient historic building; it is the epitome of unity and unification of modern Nepal.
-Nestled in the Gorkha district in the western part of Nepal, Gorkha Durbar carries a great essence as the birthplace of the unifier of modern Nepal, King Prithvi Narayan Shah.
+Nestled in the Gorkha district in the western part of Nepal, Gorkha Durbar carries a great essence as the birthplace of the unifier of modern Nepal, King Prithvi Narayan Shah

 Gorkha Palace is the perfect blend of history, nature, great architecture, and cultural and spiritual richness.
-Even though this enriching Durbar often gets overlooked in comparison to some other heritage sites in Nepal, this place has its own charm and history, which makes it a well-worth-visit destination for anyone exploring Gorkha tourism.
+Even though this enriching Durbar often gets overlooked in comparison to some other heritage sites in Nepal, this place has its own charm and history, which makes it a well-worth-visiting destination for anyone exploring Gorkha tourism.

 Where is Gorkha Durbar Located?

-Just a short 25-kilometer drive from the main Prithvi highway between Pokhara and Kathmandu takes you to the historic town of Gorkha.
 About 143 km west of the capital city Kathmandu and 106.5 km east of the tourist hub, Pokhara, Gorkha Durbar sits at the hilltop above the sweeping Gorkha Bazaar and other surrounding landscapes.

 The architecturally rich Gorkha Durbar, with an elevation of 1400 m, offers a panoramic view of snowcapped peaks such as Mount Manaslu, Himalchuli, and Ganesh Himal.
-However, to get this amazing view, you will have to climb about 1500 steps to reach the actual Gorkha Durbar Nepal complex.

 Why is Gorkha Durbar Famous?